The Fostering Network is calling on every fostering service and placing authority in the UK to implement a foster carers’ charter.

-They can help foster carers to get the recognition they both deserve and need, in order to provide children with the best possible care.
-Charters represent an important step, along with fees, improved status and authority, and better training, towards foster carers being treated and respected as the professionals that they are.
+A charter is an agreement between a placing authority in their role as corporate parent, a fostering service and foster carers that sets out each party’s roles and responsibilities.
+They can help foster carers to get the recognition they deserve and need, to provide children with the best possible care.
+Charters represent an important step towards foster carers being treated and respected as the professionals that they are.

 The latest State of the Nation’s Foster Care report highlighted that foster carers do not always feel treated as an equal member of the team and they are not getting the support they need to do their vital role.
 A charter can help to address these issues by setting clear expectations for how foster carers should be treated, trained and supported.
 The agreement can also help to build understanding between fostering services and foster carers.

 Since 2011, we have been campaigning for every fostering service to commit to a foster carers’ charter.
 This year we have updated our charter to recognise the distinct responsibilities of the fostering service and the placing authority in their role as the corporate parent.

 We are working with fostering services, foster care associations and foster carers to get more charters in place.
 We know that there are already 56 local authority fostering services in England and Wales with a charter (In Wales the charter campaign is taking place as part of the Fostering Excellence programme).
 Click on your area on the map below to see if your local authority has one.

 A list of independent fostering providers with a charter will appear shortly.